skeliThetechie/Personal-Finance-Tracker/README.md

 Make sure the backend is running before starting the React app.

 🧠 Features
--User login system (Please login using one of the following accounts below:)
+-User login system (Please login using one of the following accounts below)
+Username: demoUser1
-Username: demoUser1 Password: password123
+Password: password123
+(The demoUser1 account has no data added and this can be used to add data off your choice and test out the functionalities of the application)
+Username: admin
-Username: demoUser2 Password: mypassword
+Password: admin123
--Add, view, and delete transactions
+(The admin account already has data in it to view) -Add, view, and delete transactions
 -Transaction summary (Total Income, Total Expenses, Net Balance) -Dashboard with charts and summaries